okohll/abdocs/content/docs/fields/field-options/separator-options.md

 * expand never

 Remember, these just set the initial state of the block when a record is first opened, blocks can be expanded and contracted by the user at any time.

+## Place tabs here
+Normally, the first time a separator is encountered, as well as starting a block, any tabs which the table has will be shown in a row just before the block.

+To prevent that, un-tick this option.
+Then the block will be created but the tabs row won't be displayed until another separator is encountered, with _place tabs here_ ticked.